UltraCart/two_page_trial/README.md

    Test #2:  adjust your url to call this:   rest_proxy.php?_url=/rest/cart, you should receive back this response: "Missing Merchant Id."

-   Test #3:  call this: rest_proxy.php?_url=/rest/cart&_mid=DEMO, you should receive back the json for an empty cart.
+   Test #3:  call this: rest_proxy.php?_url=/rest/cart&_mid=DEMO, you should receive back the json for an empty cart. underscores not showing up before url and also before mid

 *Configuration*
 _______________